Psychology: Human Development, BAE

 The human development program is designed to provide students in the elementary education program with an in-depth understanding of theory, research, and application in developmental psychology, and a sound background in general psychology.
 The program is designed to allow students flexibility in selecting psychology courses with the assistance of their advisor.
 This major satisfies the academic major requirement for teacher certification with an endorsement in elementary education and must be accompanied by the professional preparation program in elementary education.

-In spring '21, the human development major divided into two tracks:
+In spring '21, the psychology major introduced two new courses:

 PSY 203 Research Methods

-PSY 203/PSY 297A, serves as new majors' introduction to research methods in psychology.
+PSY 203 serves as an introduction to research methods in psychology.
 Major topics include the principles of empirical science, sampling, research design, and ethical issues in research.

-This course is a prerequisite for new major application, which means--beginning fall '21--students must complete PSY 203 with a C- or better before being eligible to apply to the major.
+This course is a prerequisite for major application, which means students must complete PSY 203 with a C- or better before being eligible to apply to the major.
 Exceptions include previously declared pre-majors and new DTA transfer students.

 Currently enrolled in PSY 203 or think you transferred an equivalent course?
 Click HERE for more info.